jackvreeken/rtc-tools/doc/examples/optimization/lookup_table.rst

 that the original method runs unmodified, and add in a variable declaration to store our list of intermediate results.

-We also want to convert our water level range goal into a water volume range goal.
-We can access the spline function describing the water level-storage relation using the ``lookup_table()`` method.
+We also want to convert our water level (H) range goal into a water volume (V) range goal.
+Some values H and what value V they correspond to, for this specific storage element are found in examples/lookup_table/input/lookup_tables/storage_V.csv.
+Interpolation between these points is done by fitting a smooth curve (so-called Cubic B-Splines, which are polynomials of degree 3) through the points.
+The original table needs to have at least 4 rows for this method to work.
+We can access the resulting function describing the water level-storage relation using the ``lookup_table()`` method.
 We cache the functions for convenience.
 The ``lookup_storage_V()`` method can convert timeseries objects, and we save the water volume goal bounds as timeseries.